 Download the GPA Second Level Grant Application HERE

 Grant submissions will be acknowledged within 3 days by our Executive Director, Jamie Brooks who may follow up with additional questions.
-If you fail to receive an acknowledgement, please contact Jamie Brooks about the status of your application.
+If you fail to receive an acknowledgement, please contact GPA Executive Director, Jamie Brooks about the status of your application.

-Grant applications will be forwarded for review to our Africa Advisory Board, a dedicated team of professionals living and working in Nigeria, South Africa and Kenya.
-All grant requests will be reviewed by our Africa Advisory Board by the end of June, 2017 and funding decisions will likely be communicated by August 1, 2017.
+Grant applications will be forwarded for review to our Africa Advisory Board, a dedicated team of professionals living and working in Nigeria who will review your proposal.
+Funding decisions typically take at least 90 days.

-NOTE: If an organization is chosen to receive either first or second level funding, GPA will require a post-approval form, grant agreement and documentation of NGO status.
+Please also note: If an organization is chosen tor receive either first or second level funding, GPA will require a post-approval form, grant agreement and documentation of NGO status.
 In addition, GPA may request a site visit prior to funding.
+A site visit is required prior to funding second grants.
+This site visit may be conducted by the Africa Advisory Board (AAB), a member of the AAB, a member of a country committee, or a partner organization.

 GPA does not fund individuals, fundraising efforts, ongoing service provision, endowments or general operating costs not associated with a grant.